outofsync42/inline-css-color/README.md

 # Configuration

-First you will want you will want get the current the colors for you existing theme.
-To this is press "CTRL+Shift+P" and type in "Inspect".
+First you will want you will want get the current the colors for your existing theme.
+To do this is press "CTRL+Shift+P" and type in "Inspect".
 Select "Developer: Inspect Editor Tokens and Scopes"

 ![Command Palette](https://raw.githubusercontent.com/outofsync42/inline-css-color/master/images/command-palette-inspect.png)